pymanga/pyMANGA/ResourceLib/BelowGround/Individual/SaltFeedbackBucket/SaltFeedbackBucket.md

 The mixing rate in each cell (`r_mix_inflow`) is linearly interpolated based on the mixing rate at the left and right boundaries (`r_mix`).

-#### writeGridSalinity/readGridSalinity
+#### writeGridSalinity

-The salinity of each cell is written to and read from a txt file at the end and beginning of each time step.
+The salinity of each cell is written to a txt file at the end of a time step, if defined in the project file.
-The file will be overwritten each time.
+The file contains the salinity matrix of shape (row: y_resolution, col: x_resolution)

 #### addPlant